nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ```
 Opened help window.
 ```
-Message is displayed with a link to this User Guide.
+A message is displayed containing a link to this User Guide.

 ---